 Assistant Professor of Animal Science (Food Science/Meat Science).
 Summer teaching possible

-Required: Earned doctorate in Animal Science with a focus on food science/meat science.
-PhD candidates who are near completion will be considered.
+Required: Doctorate in Animal Science with a focus on food science/meat science.
+Ph.D. candidates who are near completion will be considered.
 Must have a strong commitment to undergraduate education and possess excellent communication skills; be technically current; be an enthusiastic team player who is willing to work in a multidisciplinary program; and have demonstrated skills in leadership.
+If the applicant opts for the 75% teaching, 25% research appointment, full University funding is available for the first three years, grant funding will then be expected to support the 25% research portion of the salary.

 Responsible for personal safety and the safety of others; must exercise due caution and practice safe work habits at all times.